ProfessorKazarinoff/MATLAB-Arduino-Relay-Light-Schedule/README.md

 ![results_plot](/doc/plot.png)

 ## Future Work
-What could another group of students do to build on this project?
-Any resources this group could use to build this future work?
+Another group could build on this project by incorporating a user override as part of the MATLAB script so that the user could turn the lights on and off instead of the lights turned on and off by a schedule.
+Another option would be to build a GUI (Graphical User Interface) in MATLAB to control the relay with button clicks.

 ## License